Myths through the ages

 - Digital artifacts include items a person can not touch such as, at a minimum, systems of record, systems of engagement, broker management systems, systems of communication and collaboration, systems of insight, systems of finance / accounting, as well as the data captured, stored, and/or flowing through one or more of these systems.

 Note that customers, whether retail or commercial, have their own physical and digital artifacts.
-They also have their own versions of SoR, SoE, SoCC, SoI, and SoF.
+They also have their own versions of Systems of Record (SoR), Systems of Engagement (SoE), Systems of Communication and Collaboration (SoCC), Systems of Insight (SoI), and Systems of Finance (SoF).

 One obvious implication is that a digital insurer will have to be a multi-headed beast: As I alluded to above, it will have to be able to conduct commerce entirely digitally; entirely on an analogue basis (i.e. only using physical artifacts); and in most instances by using some mixture of physical and digital artifacts.